What Are Death Records in Alaska?

 For an email or fax request, scan the completed request form and a copy of a valid ID.
 Send these to hss.vr.apps@alaska.gov or (907) 465-3618.
 Those submitting fax requests must call after 10 minutes to confirm that their requests have been received.

 Each request submitted to the Alaska Bureau of Vital Records stays valid for 180 days.
 The agency will keep requests on file for this period while waiting for further communication from requesters.
-This may occur if Vital Records replies a requester and asks for more information or additional documents to prove they are eligible to receive requested records.
+This may occur if Vital Records replies to a requester and asks for more information or additional documents to prove they are eligible to receive requested records.

 Those seeking archived Alaska death records, that are now publicly available, may visit the State Archives at: